 Conclusion

 With the techniques mentioned above, data loading can be a straightforward technique.
-However, based on the complexity of the data you are importing, you might need to work with optional parameters of every in-built function.
+However, based on the complexity of the data you are importing, you might need to work with optional parameters for every built-in function.
 Optional parameters enable you to handle the data efficiently while loading data into Python.

 Discover how to use pandas to load JSON and streamline your data processing workflows with our step-by-step guide.